DevSubmarine/DiscordBot/README.md

 ## Planned Features
 - Blog channels management
 - Whatever else we neeed

+## Contributing
+Feel free to open a PR or submit an issue to contribute.

+Note that the bot has a set of unit tests, which need to pass in order to merge the PR.
+Run the unit tests before submitting the PR, pretty please.
+The test coverage isn't full.
+Test are added when I feel like it.
+But hopefully coverage will grow over time.

 ## License
 Copyright (c) 2022 [DevSubmarine](https://github.com/DevSubmarine) & [TehGM](https://github.com/TehGM)